Cajamarca province

-Cajamarca Province is a province of the Cajamarca Region in Peru.
+Cajamarca is a province of the Cajamarca Region in Peru.
 The capital of the province is Cajamarca.

 Geography

 One of the highest elevations of the province is the Llusk'a Qullpa mountain range at approximately 4000 m on the border of the districts of Encañada and Namora.
 Other mountains are listed below:

 Political division

 The province measures 2979.78 km2 and is divided into twelve districts: